 Paris Luxury Tours proposes a private Bayeux tour that is an enchanting journey through a stone-built town in Normandy which is fragrant with history.
 It was the first town to be liberated in the Battle of Normandy, which began on D-day, June 6, 1944.
 Thanks to the earlier withdrawal of the German forces to assist with the defence of Carentan, there was neither fighting nor destruction when American and British troops arrived in Bayeux and liberated it.
 The town came through World War Two virtually intact and its medieval heart is very well preserved.

 The impression a visitor gets while walking though the Old Town of Bayeux and its unique medieval stone architecture is an evocation of a uniquely gentle, civilized, and forgotten culture and way of life.
+You will also discover in Bayeux a wide variety of architectural styles, from superb medieval half-timbered and stone structures to French classical building in the styles of Louis XV and XVI.
 Its charm is distinct and considerable.
 Graced with a network of canals, the area is sometimes called, with a considerable stretch of imagination, the Venice of the North.
 Our Bayeux tours walk you alongside them, stopping on the way to visit its improbably grand Notre Dame Cathedral, which is comprised of ecclesiastic architecture of many eras and styles.

 Interested In our private Bayeux tour?

 Bayeux used to be an important porcelain manufacturing town which developed a style of polychrome decoration that recalls the Japanese Imari.
 If you are interested, our private Bayeux tours can visit its Baron Gerard Museum, which displays a remarkable collection of such works.
 You will also enjoy visitng the Battle of Normandy Museum, which documents the campaign that began with D-Day and ended with the German defeat at the Battle of the Falaise Pocket.